 The jets squirt and splash in patterns, providing hours of fun for kids of all ages.
 Even a bit of cloud and a chill in the air usually isn’t enough to stop a kid’s urge to take their socks off and get wet.

 There are tables dotted around the square for picnic-ers.
-For take-out treats, try the KERB street food market, Waitrose or Bodega Rita’s at nearby Coal Drops Yard shoppping area.
-Also here is Yumchaa tea shop with seating on the square.
-You can enjoy a cuppa while the kids splash around.
+For take-out treats, try the KERB street food market, Waitrose or Bodega Rita’s at nearby Coal Drops Yard shopping area.
+For the obligatory ice-cream stop, just around the corner, you’ll find Ruby Violet, serving delicious handmade ice creams and sorbets.
+If you have kids in tow, then here’s a listing of family-friendly eateries in the neighbourhood.

-Toilets and changing facilities can also be found at the Coal Drops Yard shopping area, and near Waitrose.
+Toilets and changing facilities can also be found at the Coal Drops Yard shopping area and near Waitrose.
 Don’t forget to bring a towel and a change of clothes!
 You’ll need it.
-Granary Square fountains are open daily from 07.40am – 23.30pm.
+Granary Square fountains are open daily from 7.40am – 11.30pm.